ayoubeddafali/magento-docker/README.md

 # Dockerized Magento 1

-> This is a Work In Progress Project based on : https://github.com/fballiano/docker-magento2

-### You can run this project in standalone environment or in a swarm cluster
+### You can run this project in standalone environment or in a swarm cluster ( K8S is WIP ).

 ![](demo/docker-compose.png)